Netcracker/KubeMarine/documentation/internal/Hardening.md

       secretName: ingress-nginx-token
 ...
 ```
-After this restart the pod to reflect the changes and verify that the secret is mounted to the pod at the specified mount point.
+After this, restart the pod to reflect the changes and verify that the secret is mounted to the pod at the specified mount point.